-ITV is to air two specials this year to mark what would have been Princess Diana's 60th birthday.
+ITV is to air a special series this year to mark what would have been Princess Diana's 60th birthday.

-The first is a feature-length one-off film which ITV says is "aiming to tell the definitive story of the most famous woman in the world."
+The series follows a feature-length one-off film which ITV says is "aiming to tell the definitive story of the most famous woman in the world."

-Titled simply Diana, the documentary will draw on never-heard-before testimony and rarely-seen archive footage to immerse viewers in the most iconic moments of the Princess’s life.
+Titled simply Diana, the documentary drew on never-heard-before testimony and rarely-seen archive footage to immerse viewers in the most iconic moments of the Princess’s life.

 ITV say: "Using a rich tapestry of footage, photos and letters from those who were closest to the Princess, it pieces together her incredible journey from being a teenage Pimlico nursery assistant to finding her voice as the Princess of Wales.